facebook/docusaurus/website/docs/advanced-plugins.md

 ## Usage

-Support png, gif and jpg only
+This plugin supports png, gif and jpg only

 ```jsx
 import Image from '@theme/IdealImage';